IBM-Cloud/observability-teams/README.md

     terraform destroy -var-file=config/config.tfvars -state=config/config.tfstate -refresh
     ```
   > Note: This is not reversible all resources stored in the Terraform state will be removed.

+2. Terraform will not delete the group that was created in Activity Tracker, you will need to delete this group manualy.
+Follow the steps outlined in the documentation here: https://cloud.ibm.com/docs/activity-tracker?topic=activity-tracker-group_data_access#groups_data_access_editing

 ## Tips and Tricks